 - to enable us to meet all legal and statutory obligations

-- to maintain our church list of members, friends and regular attenders and supporters
+- to maintain our church list of members, friends and regular attendees and supporters

 - to deliver our church ministries and activities including: Sunday & midweek services, special services, (including dedications, baptisms, weddings & funerals), special events (including conferences, inter-church meetings, community meetings), children’s work, youth work, young adults’ work, Global mission, men’s and women’s ministries, small group activities, pastoral services, enquirers’ courses (such as Alpha & The Minster School of Discipleship), and other ad hoc services & ministries